KonnexionsGmbH/dcr/docs/dcr_api.md

-ocr   - Convert image documents to pdf files. p_i   - Process the inbox directory. p_2_i - Convert pdf documents to image files. tet   - Extract the text from pdf documents.
+ocr   - Convert image documents to pdf files. p_i   - Process the inbox directory. p_2_i - Convert pdf documents to image files. tet   - Extract text and metadata from pdf documents.

 With the option all, the following process steps are executed in this order: